-Students are expected to enroll in their first course for the term in which they have been accepted.
+Students are expected to enroll in their first course for the term in which they have been accepted for admission.
 If there is a reason this may not occur, the student must have a discussion with their professional advisor and formally request a change of start date for one term in the future.
-Failure to begin courses within two terms of acceptance may lead to a status change to Inactive.
-This Inactive status may be changed only when the student appeals with a letter to the Kettering University Online Admissions and Academic Review Committee.
+Failure to begin courses within two terms of acceptance may lead to an admission's status change to Inactive.
+This Inactive status may be changed only when the student appeals with a letter to the Kettering University Online Admissions.
 If a student does not appeal the Inactive status he or she may be withdrawn from the University and must reapply at a later date.

 The expectation is that students are either taking a course or registered for a course to be considered Active.
 Students should take four-five courses per academic year.
 This ensures students complete their program in a timely manner.